-Information considered privileged under chapter 1101 of the Health and Safety Code includes audit reports.
-Section 1101.051(a) describes an audit report as "a report that includes each document and communication . . . produced from an environmental or health and safety audit."
-An environmental or health and safety audit is defined under section 1101.003(a)(3) as:
+Information considered privileged under chapter 1101 of the Health and Safety Code includes audit reports.703 Section 1101.051(a) describes an audit report as "a report that includes each document and communication . . . produced from an environmental or health and safety audit."704 Section 1101.003(a)(3) defines an environmental or health and safety audit as: